 According to registered dietitian Susan Dopart, all that happens when you pulverize fruits and vegetables in your juicer is that you get a blast of carbohydrates that turn into sugar.
 “Juicing takes out all the fiber out of foods and all you have left are the carbs,” says Dopart, “So, if you’re consuming 240 grams of unopposed carbohydrate, it’s equal to 15-16 slices of bread.”

 If you juice 1 apple, 1 carrot and a bunch of spinach, the carb count is approximately 100 grams.
 That’s like eating 7 slices of bread.
 If you combine kale (the popular superfood) and grapes it’s like eating 8 slices of bread.

 The other problem with juicing is that plants have a chemical in them called phytate that interferes with the absorption of nutrients like calcium, zinc, and iron in your digestive tract.
 When you drink a large glass of juiced fruits or vegetables, you may find yourself lacking in important minerals.
 In other words, it’s better to eat your apple a day rather than drink apple juice.

-A dentist friend of mine told me it’s important for people to chew their food rather than drink it because it helps you digest it better.
+A dentist friend of mine told me it’s also important for people to chew their food rather than drink it because it helps you digest it better.

-The U.S. Institute of Medicine – fiber requirements recommends that women over 50 consume 21 grams of fiber every day.
+The U.S. Institute of Medicine – fiber requirements recommend that women over 50 consume 21 grams of fiber every day.
 Fiber helps calm and prevent ailments like irritable bowel syndrome, constipation, diarrhea, stomach pain, and colon cancer.
 It regulates blood sugar levels and controls hunger.

 Watch this video for more information on why you may want to rethink juicing: